theory/pgenv/README.md

 ### pgenv available

 Shows all the versions of PostgreSQL available to download and build.
-Handy to find a version you to pass to the `build` command.
+Handy to help you finding a version to pass to the `build` command.
 Note that the `available` command produces copious output.

     $ pgenv available